CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Human Annotation and Verification Protocol

 \subsection{Quality Assurance}

-To further ensure annotation integrity, a subset of citations is randomly re-checked after the initial labeling process to verify consistency across annotators.
-This manual auditing step helps prevent systematic bias and ensures uniform application of the labeling criteria throughout the dataset.
+To further ensure annotation integrity, a subset of citations is randomly re-checked after the initial labeling process.
+This auditing step helps prevent systematic bias and supports consistent application of the labeling criteria across the dataset.